Massive Laura Nyro Box Set Uncovers Her Songwriting Genius

 Rounding off this complete collection is Laura’s first ever demo tape Go Find The Moon (1966) and a collection, Rarities & Live Recordings.
 All audio has been remastered especially for this set and housed in individual sleeves with original artwork.

 At the center of this deluxe package is a 90-page coffee table hardback book with liner notes by acclaimed author Vivien Goldman, forewords from Elton John, Laura’s son Gil Bianchini, and brother Jan Nigro.
-There are contributions and testimonials from Charlie Calello, Will Lee, John Sebastian, Jackson Browne, Clive Davis, Lou Adler, Randy Brecker, Bernard Purdie, Scott Billington, John Sebastian and Gary Burden alongside never-before-seen photographs and intimate family shots.
+There are contributions and testimonials from Charlie Calello, Will Lee, John Sebastian, Jackson Browne, Lou Adler, Randy Brecker, Bernard Purdie, Scott Billington, John Sebastian and Gary Burden alongside never-before-seen photographs and intimate family shots.

 Part of Elton John’s foreword: “She wrote songs that had no kind of fixed compass point.
 They remain as unique and absolutely spellbinding to this day as when I first heard them in the ‘60s.”